carlosazsilva/PolynomialApp/README.md

 Command                                    | Action
 :----------------------------------------- | :-----
 `add -name {name} {polynomial expression}` | The name paramenter is optional.
 If not provided, the app should name the expression by default, starting with `p1`, `p2` and so on, without repetition. **Examples**:<br>`add -name poli 3x^3+2` – adds the polynomial `3x^3+2` with the name `poli`<br>`add 4x^2-3x` – adds the polynomial `4x^2-3x` with the name `p1`
-`remove -name {name                        | The name of the polynomial expression is requires.
+`remove -name {name}`                      | The name of the polynomial expression is requires.
 Removes the expression from the list.
 `list`                                     | Lists all polynomial expression create up until this moment. **Example**:<br>`poli: 4x^2-3x`<br>`p1: 12x^5-9x^4+8x^2-6x`<br>`p2: 9x^6-3x^5+10x^2-5`
 `save -d {file path}`                      | Saves the list of polynomial expressions on a specific path or, in case of the omission of the `-d` parameter, on the default path `/bin/Debug/net5.0/polynomials.json`.
 `read -d {file path}`                      | Reads a list of polynomial expressions from a file on a specific path or, in case of the omission of the `-d` parameter, on the default path.